bcouraud/Noise_TimeSeries_Forecasting/README.md

 #then, in "docker-compose.yml", change the PATH to the path of the location of the current unzipped folder.
         volumes:
         - "C:/Users/Benoit Couraud/OneDrive - Université Nice Sophia Antipolis/projet/Greenmov/Activity 3/NoiseForecasting/DeploymentDocker/DockerFolder:/usr/src/appnoise"
+Indeed, in the docker-compose.yml, You should change the path of the volumes to match your own directory: replace "C:/Users/Benoit Couraud/OneDrive - Université Nice Sophia Antipolis/projet/Greenmov/Activity 3/NoiseForecasting/Final_2023_08_21/DockerFolder" with the path to your directory:

 In the code, you should change:
 - TYPES_OF_SENSOR = [  "Lenval_Noise" ] --> put the name of your SENSOR, e.g: "YOUR_SENSOR_NAME"